paulacduffy/irisdatasetproject/README.md

 Scatterplot showing sepal width vs sepal length colour coded by species:

 ![Histogram](https://github.com/paulacduffy/irisdatasetproject/blob/master/Iris%20Scatterplot.png)

 This scatterplot shows that the species Iris Setosa can be distinguished clearly from the other two species by it's sepal width vs length ratio.
-The other two species cannot be clearly distinguished from each other by this measurement.
+The other two species cannot be clearly distinguished from each other by these measurements.

 Scatterplot showing petal width vs petal length colour coded by species:
 ![Histogram](https://github.com/paulacduffy/irisdatasetproject/blob/master/Scatterplot%20petal%20iris.png)

+Similary, this scatterplot shows that the Iris Setosa can also be distinguished clearly from the other two species by it's petal width vs length ratio.
+The other two species can't be distinuished clearly from each other by this ratio.